What Is a 401(k) Retirement Savings Plan?

 In addition to building a nest egg for retirement, stashing money in a 401(k) lowers your current tax bill.
 That’s because your pretax contributions reduce the amount of current wages subject to tax.
 For example, if your monthly income is $4,500 and you contribute $1,000 of that to your 401(k), only $3,500 of your paycheck will be subject to tax.

-Another benefit of a 401(k) is that many employers encourage participation in the plan by matching workers’ contributions by, say, 50 cents for every dollar an employee contributes -- up to 6% of pay.
+Employer match: Did someone say "free money?"
+Many employers encourage participation in a 401(k) plan by matching workers’ contributions by, say, 50 cents for every dollar an employee contributes — up to 6% of pay.
 Some employers even contribute to workers’ 401(k)s regardless of whether employees put in their own money.
-On average, companies contribute 4.8% of an employee’s pay to the employee’s 401(k) account, according to the Plan Sponsor Council of America.

 Make sure you contribute enough to receive your full employer match.
 Otherwise, you are leaving free money on the table.
 And if you’re not already maxing out your contributions, don’t forget to ramp up your savings with each pay raise until you reach the max.